Admonitions

 Types of Admonitions

-Espressif documentation incorporates the following admonition types:
+Espressif documentation supports the following admonition types:

 • Tip: